AliubYiero/vite-plugin-scriptcat-script-push/README.md

 The plugin automatically performs the following operations:

-1. Creates a WebSocket server on the specified port during Vite build
+1. Creates a WebSocket server on the specified port during the Vite build process.
-2. Checks if the port is available before starting the server
+2. Checks if the port is available before starting the server.
-3. Maintains connections with all active clients
+3. Maintains connections with all active clients.
-4. When Vite rebuilds and writes the bundle:
+4. When Vite rebuilds and writes a bundle:
-   - Filters files based on the matching pattern
+   - Filters files based on the match pattern.
-   - Converts file paths to the correct URL
+   - Converts file paths to correct URLs.
-   - Broadcasts the updated script content to all connected clients
+   - Broadcasts the updated script content to all connected clients.
-5. Sends a ping message every 30 seconds to keep the connection alive
+5. Sends a ping message every 30 seconds to keep connections alive.

-## Contribution Guide
+## Contributing

 Please submit issues or PRs via [GitHub](https://github.com/AliubYiero/vite-plugin-scriptcat-script-push).